17 Beautiful Picnic Spots in the Blue Mountains

 The Road Builders Memorial in Katoomba

-Tip: Just 100m past the park, along Panorama Drive, is Lady Darley’s Lookout.
-Only 200m from the road, it is a worthwhile diversion with an unusual sandstone rock formation and a fantastic view down the Kedumba Valley.
+Tip: Just 100m past the park, along Panorama Drive, you will find Lady Darley’s Lookout.
+It is only 200m from the road, and it is a worthwhile diversion with an unusual sandstone rock formation and a fantastic view down the Kedumba Valley.

 • Public transport rating: yes – bus stops nearby